 *Please also note PDF artist bio under EPK heading.

-Aside from her work as a leader, Rosnes is currently a member of bassist Ron Carter’s Quartet, and often performs with her husband, acclaimed pianist Bill Charlap.
-The couple released Double Portrait (Blue Note) of which Downbeat wrote: “The counterpoint and compatibilities are so perfectly balanced, the selections and arrangements so handsome, that ‘Double Portrait’ is a prize.”
-The piano duo was also featured on four tracks from the 2016 Grammy award winning album, Tony Bennett & Bill Charlap: The Silver Lining, The Songs of Jerome Kern.
+The Montréal Jazz Festival presented Renee with the 2018 Oscar Peterson Award in recognition of her exceptional contributions to jazz.
+She also an 11-year member of NEA Jazz Master Ron Carter’s Foursight Quartet.
+The double album “Ron Carter: Live in Stockholm, Vol. 1. & Vol. 2” (In’n’Out Records) was released in 2021.
+Renee is married to renowned pianist Bill Charlap.
+In 2010 the couple released the acclaimed two-piano recording, Double Portrait (Blue Note).
+Downbeat stated, “The counterpoint and compatibilities are so perfectly balanced, the selections and arrangements so handsome, that Double Portrait is a prize.”
+The Charlap/Rosnes duo was featured on four tracks of the 2015 Grammy winning album: Tony Bennett & Bill Charlap: The Silver Lining, The Songs of Jerome Kern.